 The next Yarnworker Weave-Along will be the Hudson Bay Inspired Throw from Handwoven Home, and our second doubleweave weave-along.
 A big, cozy throw is absolutely within reach of a rigid-heddle weaver.
 A second heddle allows you to weave cloth twice the width of your loom.
 This pattern is easily sized up or down and I’ll provide tips for how to assess how long a warp you can weave on your loom.
 You can read more about this iconic blanket on wikipedia.

-The registration link will be available mid-February, 2018.
+The registration link will be available mid-February, 2018 (see below for schedule).
 I’ll post the link to patrons first, then email the link to everyone who is on the Yarnworker mailing list who checked “weave-alongs” as a special interest.

 I know everyone is eager to get started, but I’ll defer most questions regarding this WAL until February 1, so I can focus on getting the next Yarnworker class launched.
 Stay tuned for the ultimate guide to weaving stripes, checks, plaids, and color-and-weave